cmjw/Secure_PASCAL/README.md

 The examples directory contains sample .pas files to test the lexer and parser.

 # Original Pascal Compiler
-The files are for reference only right now.
-I am still working on differentiating the project files from different stages that are not compatible.

 I moved these files to another repo to keep this one organized: https://github.com/cmjw/PASCAL_Compiler_Projects

-All lexer and parser files/proejcts are now built, and there are detailed build instructions in this repo.
+All lexer and parser files/proejcts are built, and there are detailed build instructions in this repo.

 # Documentation